 Using this website

-- In the left-hand menus of the website you can tick the Access boxes and the search results will only show those products with further access information
+- In the left-hand menus of the website you can tick the 'By Accessibility' boxes and the search results will only show those products with further access information

 - In all cases we advise you check with owners or managers that your particular requirements can be met before making a reservation.
 We are unable to inspect all aspects of accommodation establishments included on our listings.
 In many cases the information is self-assessed.